Extend Discounts¶

 Change discount priority¶

-The example below decorates the default implementation to prioritize recently created discounts above all the others.
+The example below decorates the default implementation to prioritize recently updated discounts above all the others.
+It uses one of the existing discount search criterions.